Streaming approximation resistance of every ordering CSP: Introduction

 \subsection{Streaming algorithms}

-A (single-pass) streaming algorithm is defined as follows.
-An instance $\Psi = (C_0,\ldots,C_{m-1})$ of $\mocsp(\Pi)$ is presented as a stream of constraints with the $i$th element of the stream being $\vecj(i)$ where $C_i = (\Pi,\vecj(i))$.
-A streaming algorithm $A$ updates its state with each element of the stream and at the end produces the output $A(\Psi) \in [0,1]$ (which is supposed to estimate $\val_\Psi$).
-The measure of complexity of interest to us is the space used by $A$ and in particular we distinguish between algorithms that use space polylogarithmic in the input length and space that grows polynomially ($\Omega(n^\delta)$ for $\delta > 0$) in the input length.
+A (single-pass) streaming algorithm for OCSPs is defined as follows.
+In $\mF$, an instance $\Psi$ is presented as a stream $(C_1,\ldots,C_m)$, where each stream element is a constraint $C_i =(\Pi_i,\vecj(i))$.
+A streaming algorithm $\Alg$ updates its state with each element of the stream and at the end produces an output $\Alg(\Psi) \in [0,1]$ (which is supposed to estimate $\ocspval_\Psi$).
+The measure of complexity of interest to us is the space used by $\Alg$ measured as a function of $n$, the number of variables in $\Psi$.
+(This is a somewhat non-standard choice in general but standard in the CSP literature.
+This choice is consistent with that of measuring the complexity of graph algorithms as a function of the number of vertices in the input instance.)
+In particular, we distinguish between algorithms that use space polylogarithmic in $n$ and space that grows polynomially ($\Omega(n^\delta)$ for $\delta > 0$).
+(Note that for this coarse level of distinction, measuring space as a function of $n$ or as a function of the input length would be qualitatively equivalent.
+However, our main result is more detailed and tight up to polylogarithmic factors when viewed as a function of $n$.)